 Vegan leather is relatively easy to clean.
 Often, just wiping with a damp cloth is enough, while other times a mild detergent will do the job.
 But there are other practices that could be useful for keeping your vegan leather looking its best.
 For example, Ananas Anam recommends recommends using a colourless wax to keep pineapple leather Piñatex looking hydrated.
 You can also shop from our Vegan Shoe Care range to help protect your vegan leather shoes.

 Good news: vegan leather is very frequently waterproof.
 This is the upside of it either being made of, or being finished with, synthetics.
 Where animal leather might require waterproofing sprays, traditionally made vegan leather rarely does.

 Plant-based leathers also hold up pretty well.
 Piñatex, for example, is water-resistant, if not entirely waterproof.
 Many brands using cork to create vegan leather also offer waterproof products.
-Coconut leather from the brand Malai, as well as Vegea wine leather, are also waterproof.
+Coconut leather from the brand Malai, as well as Vegea Grape Leather are also waterproof.

 Can vegan leather be repaired?

 If your vegan accessories crack, don't despair: all is not lost.
 Sometimes, vegan leather products can be repaired and given new life.
 Repair kits specifically dedicated to vegan leather can be effective, as can mending products for leather that are made for furniture.
 One quick and easy way to fix flaking faux leather is to peel away the flakes and use leather paint in a matching colour to cover up the damage.

 But as with many things, prevention is the best course of action – so rather than having to fix your faux leather when the damage is already done, take care of your products to avoid them getting ruined in the first place.
 An easy way to do that is to put coconut on your vegan leather to keep it from cracking – think of it as sunscreen for your vegan leather.